alchemycodelab/alchemy-student-projects/July-2022-Cohort/July-2022-02-React.md

-# Alchemy Class Projects - June 2022 Cohort
+# Alchemy Class Projects - July 2022 Cohort

 ## React

 Second one week sprint, from concept through delivery, after week 11 in the program.
 First full-stack app using ReactJS, Supabase and RESTful API calls hitting a 3rd party API, on fully remote teams.
 Paired with the June cohort this module.

 ---

 ### Desk Jockey